abhishekbalu/quadcopter/README.md

 You may want to use an FTDI Cable for this purpose or use a protoboard with an FTDI Chip and some headers like so:
 ![](http://i.imgur.com/gpMCH4E.jpg)
 6 - If the NVidia and PX4 are both connected via battery follow the steps:
-  - Find the ip of the quad **sudo arp-scan --interface=wlan0 --localnet** (on our local network QuadBase5 the ip is normally 11.0.3.1 or 11.0.1.5)
+  - Find the ip of the quad **sudo arp-scan --interface=wlan0 --localnet** (on our local network QuadBase5 the ip is normally 11.0.3.1 or 11.0.1.5.
+If you are on windows, ping these two, and you'll probably find it)
   - Connect the battery
   - Turn off USB connections
   - Turn on USB connections